talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer |
     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
+You can use any timezone.
+Talon.One will convert to UTC internally.
     String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document. try {
-      File result = apiInstance.exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat);
+      String result = apiInstance.exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#exportEffects");